How to create new map (mission, scenario)

 - The variable

-now contains all nature buildings from thebase
+nature_buildingsnow contains all nature buildings from thebasemod. - Notice the

-part when referencing atoms.
+base::part when referencing atoms.
 You have to use it because you are referencing atoms from other mod.

 Irrigation buildings variable[edit]